jinjagit/blogger/README.md

 Note: Because we are given a huge (and unreadable) block of css styling in screen.css.scss, the sidebar and main body of the web pages are not set up as 2 distinct columns.
 This makes centering the content of the pages relative to the sidebar somewhat messy.
 I have found a reasonable compromise (see .body css in [style.css.scss](https://github.com/jinjagit/blogger/blob/master/app/assets/stylesheets/style.css.scss)), but it can look a bit 'off' when viewed in a large window on a 4k screen.
 If this app was intended for real-life use, I would write all my own css.
 Since I need to learn about Rails more than develop my css skills, however, I can live with this.

-### L6 Date-based navigation links:
+### L6 Date-based navigation links [Not implemented]:

 Although suggested in the tutorial as an 'extra', I didn't implement this, as it seems unlikely I will have enough articles to warrant it, nor of enough different creation dates to test it well.
 I did include a timestamp on each article, however, (top left), and it seems trivial to parse this for the number of the month / year and then filter articles to display accordingly (if this were desired).
+Creating such a new view would also be very similar to creating the new 'Top 3 Most Viewed Articles' view, as described below.

 ### L6 Implement view_count for articles: